Guide: Moving to Texas – Electricity and Everything Else

 Moving to Texas?
-Home Energy Club has prepared this Texas Moving Guide to help you set up your electricity account in deregulated and regulated zones of the state, and to provide a comprehensive checklist of everything else you’ll need to consider.
+We at Home Energy Club have prepared this Texas Moving Guide to help you set up your electricity account in deregulated and regulated zones of the state.
+Plus, we’ve added a comprehensive checklist for moving to the Lone Star State.

-Now, let’s review your electricity set-up since that’s our specialty.
-Over 85% of Texans live in deregulated energy cities such as Houston and Dallas, where you have the right to choose your electricity company (also called energy providers and light companies).
+Over 85% of Texans live in deregulated energy cities, like Houston and Dallas, where you have the right to choose your electricity company.

-In deregulated cities, you must choose an electricity company and an energy plan for your house or apartment prior to your move-in; in regulated cities, such as Austin, San Antonio and Beaumont, a regulated monopoly delivers your electricity and bills you at a rate approved by a governmental body.
+In deregulated cities, you must choose an energy provider and an electric plan for your house or apartment prior to your move-in.
+In regulated cities, such as Austin, San Antonio and Beaumont, a regulated monopoly delivers your electricity and bills you at a rate approved by a governmental body.

-View our table of pages for all Texas de-regulated cities, which include everything you need to know about electricity in each city.
+View our pages for all Texas deregulated cities, which include everything you need to know about electricity in each city.

-In addition to a comprehensive preparation list below, we explain:
+In addition to a comprehensive preparation list below, our guide for moving to Texas explains:

-Moving to Texas and Finding an Electricity Provider
+Moving to Texas & Finding an Energy Provider

-Six to four weeks before moving to Texas, you’ll need to set up electricity service with an energy provider in the city, town or rural area where you’ll be moving.
+Six to four weeks before moving to Texas, you’ll need to set up electricity service with an energy provider in the city, town or rural area where you’re moving.
 The electric company will give you an account number and ensure that your home will have electricity on the date you move in.
-Home Energy Club is your one-stop trusted source for electricity plans, rates and reviews for top energy providers, as discussed below.

-Before we explain how to set up your electricity, you’ll first need to identify whether you’ll be moving into a deregulated or regulated area in Texas.
+Before we explain how to set up your electricity, you should determine if you’ll be moving into a deregulated or regulated area in Texas.

 Regulated vs. De-regulated Electricity Zones

-Installing an Electricity Meter for a Newly Constructed Home in Texas
+Installing an Electricity Meter for a New Texas Home

-If you’re moving into a newly built home in a zip code where electricity is deregulated, you’ll need to contact the Transmission and Distribution Utility (TDU) in the area to make certain that your home will have a meter installed and an ESI number assigned (a 17-digit address identifier) so that you can enroll in an energy plan and receive electricity.
-To determine which utility to contact for the area you’ll be moving, check out our pages with TDU contact information and coverage maps (the same as outage maps):
+When moving into a newly built home in a deregulated zip code, contact the Transmission and Distribution Utility (TDU) to make sure your home will have a meter installed and an ESI number assigned (a 17-digit address identifier) so you can enroll in an energy plan.

 Oncor: 888-313-4747